Dear Mommy, are you frustrated with toddler tantrums? Sceptical about toddler discipling tactics? Here’s what you need to know about discipline.

 The rod and reproof give wisdom, But a child who gets his own way brings shame to his mother.
 Proverbs 29:15

 Here are 10 ways you are raising a spoiled child.

 Imagine you are at the mall and your toddler just runs away, even after you’ve called them.
 A disciplined child will obey their parents.
 And that’s a good thing, for most parts.

 I have the toughest times at the mall.
-There was this one time the kid ran to those miniature car rides, jumped in and refused to get out.
-Refused and SCREAMed and got everybody staring at us.
+There was this one time the kid ran to those miniature car rides, jumped in and refused to get out. go to link Refused and SCREAMed and got everybody staring at us.
 That is an entitled toddler.

 So why tarnish the position by being just a maid or a slave to your child?
 You have the power to raise a compassionate toddler.
 Your teaching must send a short and clear message in terms of what is good behaviour and unacceptable behaviour.
 You can do this.

 It’s possible.
 I’m doing it and it is Possible.